hnistzdk/domain-switch/README.md

 **Dry-run mode** will:
 - ✅ Verify API Token and environment variables
-- ✅ Check old domain Zone info and SSL configuration
+- ✅ Check old domain Zone info, SSL configuration, and DNS records
 - ✅ Query new domain hosting status
 - ✅ List all Worker and Pages apps to be modified
 - ❌ NOT execute any modifications